A Harvest Bounty in Perth County

 We were treated to a lovely lunch at Anna Mae’s Restaurant & Bakery and got to sit in the highly coveted buggy seat.
 Everything here is made in the traditions of their Mennonite heritage – home-cooking, made fresh, and it is all delicious.
 They have a rotating meat schedule that you will want to check out when you plan your visit.
 As it was Thanksgiving weekend, of course, we had the turkey dinner and pumpkin pie.
 The service and quality of food are fantastic.
 It is like you are eating with family.

 I have to admit – I have never liked pumpkin pie.
 NEVER.
-Everyone tells me “you just haven’t had good Pumpkin Pie”.
+Everyone tells me, “you just haven’t had good Pumpkin Pie”.
 Something they say to get me to try theirs – but sorry – NOPE, still never liked it.
 However, the pumpkin pie at Anna Mae’s has finally broken the curse.
 I now like, no love pumpkin pie.
 To everyone who said that to me before, you are correct – I have never had ‘good’ pumpkin pie – until NOW.

 No Autumn Harvest road trip would be complete without a trip to local farms and farmers markets for pumpkins, gourds, and other harvest décor items.
 We stopped at several along the way, but one of the prettiest was Cedar Crest Acres.
 Here we found our perfect pumpkin.

 At Lynn River Farm, we met with Lindsay and her team as they were preparing a fantastic assortment of dishes for Thanksgiving, as well as quiches (it was delicious, BTW), pies, and other meals.
 They also have a gorgeous display of farm-fresh produce, preserves, and baked goods.
-Both are located in Perth County East and found in the FarmGate map.
+Both are located in Perth County East and found on the FarmGate map.

 Fall Harvest Festival

 We also took part in our very first corn maze.
 While it looked like it should be easy, it was not.
 It was a lot more challenging than we expected, thus making it that much more fun.
 Check out our Perth County Insta-stories to see our videos through the corn maze.
 Dennis and his team were terrific.
 We thoroughly enjoyed our conversations with them about McCully’s Hill Farm.
-They carry a wide variety of their preserves, maple syrup, baked goods, garden-fresh produce, as well as some locally produced meats.
+They carry a wide variety of preserves, maple syrup, baked goods, garden-fresh produce, and some locally produced meats.

 Shakespeare is a town we know well.
 We pass through it a lot on our way to Stratford to see shows at the Stratford Festival.
-We often visit many of the businesses when we are here in town – including Shakespeare Pies, where we frequently pick up delicious pies and amazing butter tarts.
+We often visit many businesses when we are here in town – including Shakespeare Pies, where we frequently pick up delicious pies and amazing butter tarts.

 A few of the other places that we make frequent stops at while in Shakespeare are